NotNite/crcracker/README.md

 - `-h, --hash-list`: path to hash list file
 - `-t, --threads`: number of threads to use (default: 1, *incredibly* slow)
 - `-p, --prefix`: prefix to use for hashing (optional)
-- `--print-progress`: whether to print progress to stdout (default: true)
 - `--print-when-found`: whether to print immediately when a hash is found (default: true)
-- `--print-every`: when to print progress (default: 10000000)

 ## collisions